urish/wix-ui-lib/README.md

     $( document ).ready(function(){

-        Wix.UI.initialize();
+        Wix.UI.initialize({});

     });

 #### Initialize with javascript (advance)

-In this way you need to subscribe to chages and set values directly on the jQuery plugin.
+In this way you need to subscribe to changes and set values directly on the jQuery plugin.

     $('#myElement').PluginName(options);